 Multicultural Transformation and Intercultural Competency

-Every day, awareness grows that racism is still very much alive in the United States.
+Racism is still very much alive in the United States.
 Increasingly, Unitarian Universalist congregations are looking to become more culturally competent and inclusive, to better understand “whiteness,” and to show up meaningfully for racial justice.
 How would you like to engage?

 Tools for Outreach and Social Media